 Revocation and Termination

-A principal can revoke a POA at any time, provided they are mentally competent.
-Revocation must be in writing and usually requires notifying the agent and any third parties relying on the POA.
+A principal can revoke a POA anytime, provided they are mentally competent.
+The revocation must be in writing and usually requires notifying the agent and any third parties relying on the POA.
 A POA also terminates automatically upon the principal’s death or if the agent can no longer fulfill their duties.
 Certain POA forms may have specific termination dates or conditions.

 Tables and structured listings can clarify complex legal terms, while concise language enhances readability.
 Contextual relevance between forms and requirements ensures a seamless flow of information.
-Using active voice and dynamic language engages readers and makes legal topics more accessible.
+Active voice and dynamic language engage readers and make legal topics more accessible.

 Types of Power of Attorney Forms in Ohio